Parent Roles

 Officially recognising talent and commitment is important at all clubs.

-Beau Rock Best and Fairest points are chosen by the team scorer or coach each week, and added to association points awarded by umpires.
+Beau Rock Best and Fairest points are chosen by the coach each week, or by the scorer if the coach chooses to delegate this role.

 Best and Fairest trophies are awarded to the two highest scoring players across the season.
 The aim is to award players who demonstrate the highest level of game day performance and positively contribute most to the overall team results.